peaceful-cat/Fluency-Injector/README.md

 ## Install / Setup

-- Install certificate as an authority
+- Install certificate from `~./mitmproxy` as an authority
 - Configure your browser to use 127.0.0.1:8080 as proxy

 ## Usage